-Over the last decade, more brands changed the set makeup to start from a 3-iron.
-With the popularity of hybrid clubs growing and being sold separately, many brands have started excluding the 3-iron.
+Over the last decade, more of the best golf iron brands changed the set makeup to start from a 3-iron.
+With the popularity of hybrid clubs growing and being sold separately, many brands have begun excluding the 3-iron.

 These include a 6-iron and 7-iron aimed at longer approach shots with a higher ball flight.

 The 8-iron and 9-iron are categorized as short irons to enhance accuracy on short approach shots with a high ball flight for stopping the ball on the green.

 Most sets include a Pitching Wedge (PW) and Sand Wedge (SW) as standard, but there are a variety of lofts available to suit your requirements ranging from 50 degrees up to 64 degrees and even higher lofts.